OatmealDome/SwapDRC/README.md

 * /u/MachMatic for creating the banner background
 * brienj for adding the IP selector

-OatmealDome gives shoutouts to everyone at the Splatoon Modding Hub Discord, because I probably annoyed them by talking endlessly about the various problems I encountered.
+OatmealDome says, "Shoutouts to everyone at the Splatoon Modding Hub Discord, because I probably annoyed them by talking endlessly about the various problems I encountered."